 With this variety of activities, we expect to cover critical skills so that our participants can spot opportunities to develop and apply digital health in their daily routine, being also able to work it out responsibly and ethically.
 Having this experience in our course, we hope our students can be multiplicators in their countries, advocating for the adoption of DHI to strengthen their health systems and enhance the quality of delivered healthcare.

-We developed the blended course “Global Perspectives on Digital Health”, aiming for mid-career and senior health professionals interested in updating their competencies in the field of digital health.
+We developed the “Global Perspectives on Digital Health”, aiming for mid-career and senior health professionals interested in updating their competencies in the field of digital health.
 We also aim for professionals who want to include digital health components in the programmes/projects they manage at different healthcare levels (in MoH, NGOs, etc.).
 Finally, we also expect applications from young professionals interested in adding digital health to their portfolios.
 We are also betting on intergenerational learning, considering the participants’ broad range of ages and backgrounds.

 The application package is due two months before the start of the course.